Naituw/IPAPatch/README.md

 - Q: Library not loaded with reason: `mach-o, but wrong architecture` ?
   - A: Try set `IPAPatch` target's `Valid Architectures` to match your ipa binary's architecture.

+- Q: process launch failed: Unspecified (Disabled) ?
+  - A: The ipa file use with IPAPatch must be decrypted, See step.2 of Instructions.

 ## License

 #### IPAPatch